 Give ugly food a chance

-Ugly food might be off-putting at first glance but if you pick them up and cut them open, you’ll discover that they’re no different on the inside from their perfect-looking counterparts.
+Ugly food might be off-putting at first glance.
+But, if you pick and cut them open, you’ll discover that they’re no different on the inside from their perfect-looking counterparts.
 You’ll find that they are equally tasty and just as fresh as perfect-looking food.
 Don’t believe us?
 Check out our mini-series, Ugly Food: Fact Checked, to hear a nutritionist debunk myths about ugly food.
-At the core, we eat to get the nutrients we need to maintain our health and feel good, and ugly food does that just as well!
+At the core, we eat to get the nutrients we need to maintain our health and feel good.
+Ugly food does that just as well!

 Surface blemishes can easily be removed by slicing off a bruised portion or removing discoloured skin.
 If we are using ugly food in meal preparation, skinning and slicing are common practices.
-Spotted fruits such as bananas can be used in baking and juicing instead — the spots actually indicate higher sugar content, which means you can replace the use of artificial sweeteners with some natural sugars.
+Spotted fruits such as bananas can be used in baking and juicing instead.
+These spots actually indicate higher sugar content, which replaces the use of artificial sweeteners.
 The bruised portion of vegetables can be cut off and the rest of the it puréed into soups.

 At the end of the day, we only see what’s on our plate and not the raw ingredient.
 Challenge yourself to transform ugly food into something that’s beautiful when presented on the plate.